asman72/asman/notes/system-design.md

 Consider adding a GitHub Actions workflow for automated testing and deployment.
 Explore using linters and formatters to maintain code consistency.

+Consider adding GitHub Actions for CI/CD.
+Explore potential integrations with other asynchronous frameworks or message queues.